Journal Contents

 blindness.
 Nuclear cataract is usually present at birth and is non-progressive,

-surgery has to be performed in cases with dense congenital cataract: if
+has to be performed in cases with dense congenital cataract: if nystagmus has

-nystagmus has developed, the amblyopia is unfortunately irreversible.
-A
+developed, the amblyopia is unfortunately irreversible.
+A treatment regime based

-treatment regime based on surgery within 2 months of life, combined with prompt
+on surgery within 2 months of life, combined with prompt optical correction of

-optical correction of the aphakia and occlusion therapy with frequent follow-up,
+the aphakia and occlusion therapy with frequent follow-up, have been successful

-vitrectomy should be performed in preschool children to avoid visual axis
+performed in preschool children to avoid visual axis opacification.
+Visual axis

 PMID: 17944624 [PubMed - indexed for MEDLINE]